henzeb/query-filter-builder/doc/LARAVEL.md

     '-animal' /** descending */
 ];
 ```

+`defaultSort` works the same way, except it is allowed to be a string.

 ### Add your own filters
 To add your own filters, simply add the following method in your FormRequest.
 You can use `filter` and `hasFilter` methods as shortcut to the filter